 Who is this programme for?

 Veterinary practitioners are under pressure to maintain high standards of practice while also keeping abreast of the latest developments.
-In response to the increasing requirement for support in developing advanced clinical skills, this new distance learning programme is aimed primarily, but not exclusively, at veterinarians in practice.
+In response to the increasing requirement for support in developing advanced clinical skills, this distance learning programme is aimed primarily, but not exclusively, at veterinarians in practice.

 How will I learn?

 The modular, portfolio approach allows the greatest flexibility to meet the needs of the modern practitioner.
 The goal is to provide you with the skills and knowledge required to be a highly effective practitioner and to enable you to act as a leader and mentor within the veterinary community.